mttschltz/kittythinks/content/pliny-and-the-garden.md

 ---
 title: Pliny and the Garden
 date: '2021-12-13T15:31:31+10:30'
-draft: 'true'
+draft: 'false'
 ---
 ![](/images/uploads/caius_plinius_secundus._lithograph_by_dumont._wellcome_v0004718.png)

-Pliny the Elder is famous for having thought on and about virtually every plant and plant-like thing that one could conceivably imagine in his area of the world.
+Pliny the Elder is famous for having thought about many interesting topics: from healing plants to politics.

-I have a tiny vegetable and herb garden with common varieties and this will be an exploration of what Pliny has to say about them.
+An exploration of some of his vast knowledge will follow.

+First up: **_Garden plants and their healing properties!_**

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_